DotConnectOrg/DotConnectOrg.github.io/events/index.md

 ---
 ### Global Webinar on Edge Computing

-<a href="/events/global-dev-con-egde-computing">Global Webinar on Edge Computing.</a> Virtual.
+DotConnect is excited to host first Global Dev Connection Webnair on Edge Computing.

+Check <a href="/events/global-dev-con-egde-computing">here</a> for more details.

 ### SQLSaturday: Free Training on Microsoft Data Platform